rdesalvio/blog/_posts/2025-08-01-creating-a-fake-universe-from-nhl-goal-data.markdown

 - Players Involved == ?
 - Goals == Cities

 The player information really didn't fit into an existing "level" from the original idea but I knew I really wanted to include that information because I had it and I thought it would be fun to see if there were any goals scored by the same player/goalie combinations.
-The geographic metaphor started to break down.
-I needed a concept with more layers of hierarchy.
-That's when I thought of astronomy.
-A universe of galaxies, clusters, and solar systems felt like a much better fit for the different contexts of the data.
+With the geographic metaphor starting to break down, I turned towards astronomy.
+I needed a concept with more layers of hierarchy and astronomy fit that mold really well.
+A universe of galaxies, clusters, and solar systems felt like a much better fit for the different contexts of the data and conveniently had its own unique way of being visualized in star charts.
 The vision really started to come together in my head.
 My newly inspired clusters now looked like:
 - Shot context == Galaxies
 - Game context == Clusters
 - Players Involved == Solar Systems